Special Functions for Heat Kernel Expansion: Problem statement

-\paragraph{Basic concepts of heat kernel method.} Let $M$ be a $d$-dimensional compact Riemannian manifold without a boundary.
-Points of the manifold we denote by letters $x, y$, and $z$.
+Let $M$ be a $d$-dimensional compact Riemannian manifold without a boundary.
+Points of the manifold we notate by letters $x, y$, and $z$.
 Then, let us consider an open convex set $U\subset M$, so we suppose that $x,y,z\in U$.
 This means that all further calculations are performed locally in $U$.
-The smooth metric tensor equals to $g^{\mu\nu}(x)$ locally, where $\mu,\nu\in\{1,\ldots,d\}$.
-Moreover, let $V$ be a Hermitian vector bundle over $M$, so by $B_\mu(x)$ we denote smooth components of a Yang--Mills connection 1-form.
+The smooth metric tensor is equal to $g^{\mu\nu}(x)$ locally, where $\mu,\nu\in\{1,\ldots,d\}$.
+Moreover, let $V$ be a Hermitian vector bundle over $M$, so by $B_\mu(x)$ we notate smooth components of a Yang--Mills connection 1-form.

-Let us formulate a problem, the solution $K(x,y;\tau)$ of which is called the heat kernel:
+Let us formulate a problem, the solution $K^A(x,y;\tau)$ of which is called the heat kernel,

 where $m$ is a positive constant mass parameter and $A(x)$ is a Laplace operator with smooth coefficients.
 In local coordinates it has the following form